 Most people have what is called ‘idiopathic Parkinson’s’, meaning that there is no known cause and no clear genetic cause.
 Research is being carried out on the role of genes in idiopathic Parkinson’s, and whether there are any genes that increase your risk of developing the condition but do not have a major effect on your family’s risk of developing it.

 Dr Patrick Lewis researches inherited Parkinson's at the University of Reading.
 We asked him to give a simple explanation of whether Parkinson's runs in families.

-Just as people who have inherited high cholesterol or blood pressure are at risk of heart problems, environment and lifestyle play a big part in deciding who actually goes on to develop certain conditions.
+We still don’t know exactly what causes Parkinson’s.
+In addition to specific genetic factors that cause a condition, there are also genetic risk factors that do not mean you will definitely get the condition, but may slightly increase your risk of developing it.
+Just as people who have inherited high cholesterol or blood pressure are at risk of heart problems, our environment and lifestyle may play a big part in deciding who actually goes on to develop certain conditions.

 We know lots of people would rather have something in their hands to read rather than look at a screen, so you can order printed copies of our information by post, phone or email.

 Last updated January 2018.
 We review all our information within 3 years.
 If you'd like to find out more about how we put our information together, including references and the sources of evidence we use, please contact us at email@example.com.